aimeethomason/Assignment/README.md

-## GEOG5990: Assignment 1
+# GEOG5990: Assignment 1
-# Agent-Based Model
+## Agent-Based Model

+This repository provides access to the work developed during the practical sessions of GEOG5990: Programming for Geographical Information Analysis: Core Skills.

+The overall aim of the assignment was to construct an agent-based model (ABM).
+ABMs essentially attempt to capture the behaviour of individuals in an environment, using model, agent and environment codes.
+Here, Object-Orientated Programming created a platform for ABMS, with types of individual being represented types (classes) of object, and individuals being built as objects.
+In this portfolio, the ABM will produce an animation of the movement of sheep around an environment, modelling their eating behaviour and how the sheep share their food stores.

-This repository provides access to an agent-based model, using the fundamental model, agent and environment codes.
-Through excellent documentation, useful comments and broader coding concepts, the model:
+Through excellent documentation, useful comments and broader coding concepts, the model should:

   - builds agents in a space;
   - gets them to interact with each other;